 The Pacific Northwest Hypertrophic Cardiomyopathy Summit

-This summit will provide attendees with an opportunity to learn the clinical, morphologic and genetic spectrum of hypertrophic cardiomyopathy (HCM).
-The program will explore the diverse views on the clinical presentation, contemporary imaging and diagnostics, natural history and assessment of risk for sudden death.
+Thank you for attending the summit, which provided attendees with an opportunity to learn the clinical, morphologic and genetic spectrum of hypertrophic cardiomyopathy (HCM).
+Description: The program will explore the diverse views on the clinical presentation, contemporary imaging and diagnostics, natural history and assessment of risk for sudden death.
 This CME accredited summit is designed for cardiologists, internists, pediatricians and other health care professionals with an interest in hypertrophic cardiomyopathy.
 There will be a parallel patient forum that is designed to educate patients on their disease, facilitate local networking and support for families, and provide a forum for questions and answers from local and national experts.

 - Regional cardiologists, internists, pediatricians and other health care professionals with an interest in HCM.

 - Clinicians and basic researchers directly involved with cardiomyopathies.

 - Patients and family members diagnosed with or involved in the care of patients with HCM.

 - Identify the clinical, morphologic and genetic spectrum of HCM.